cedadev/jasmin-help-hugo-hinode/content/docs/interactive-computing/graphical-linux-desktop-access-using-nx.md

 ### Client version

-Make sure you have installed and are using the correct and most recent version of the {{<link "https://www.nomachine.com/download-enterprise#NoMachine-Enterprise-Client" >}}NoMachine Enterprise Client{{</link>}} (not the NoMachine Enterprise Desktop or any other applications from NoMachine).
+Make sure you have installed and are using the correct and most recent version of the NoMachine Enterprise Client (not the NoMachine Enterprise Desktop or any other applications from NoMachine).
+[Check the instructions above]({{% ref "graphical-linux-desktop-access-using-nx#installing-nomachine-enterprise-client" %}}) to make sure you have downloaded the correct application.

 ### Key format